 New York, NY

-Sandy Florman, MD is currently the Alfred and Florence Gross Professor of Surgery and Director of the Recanati/Miller Transplantation Institute at the Mount Sinai Medical Center.
+Sandy Florman, MD is currently The Charles Miller, MD Professor of Surgery and Director of the Recanati/Miller Transplantation Institute at the Mount Sinai Health System since 2009.
 Prior to this, he was the Director of Abdominal Transplantation at Tulane University and Childrens Hospital in New Orleans.
 He graduated from the University of Louisville School of Medicine in 1994 and completed his surgical residency at Tulane University in 2000.
 Following completion of his fellowship in hepatobiliary and abdominal transplantation at Mount Sinai in New York, he remained on staff there until returning to Tulane in 2003.
-Dr. Florman has been very active in UNOS having served on the Liver and Intestine Committee and as the Chair of the Region 3 Review Board.
+Dr. Florman has been very active in UNOS having served on the Liver and Intestine Committee and as the Chair of the Region 3 and Region 9 Review Boards.
 He co-chaired the Down staging group at the UNOS HCC Consensus Conference and was active on the Combined Liver/Kidney and Broader Sharing subcommittees.
-In addition, he has served on several ASTS committees (Bylaws, Communications and CME) and has been very active with the Louisiana Organ Procurement Agency LOPA), having served as the Executive Board President, and is currently on the Board of Directors of the New York Organ Donor Network (NYODN).
-Dr. Florman is a member of many professional societies and has published more than 85 manuscripts and 10 book chapters.
+In addition, he has served on several ASTS committees (Bylaws, Communications, CME and Living Donor) and has been very active with the Louisiana Organ Procurement Agency (LOPA) and LiveOnNY OPOs, having served as the Executive Board President of both.
+Dr. Florman is a member of many professional societies and has published more than 250 manuscripts and 20 book chapters.

 Thomas G. Peters, M.D.